George Simons | October 19, 2022

 11 Charter Communications is known for attempting aggressive tactics against people who are unaware of their legal rights under the Fair Debt Collection Practices Act.
 The FDCPA states guidelines and rules that dictate how debt collectors can act.
 Some of the restrictions on companies such as 11 Charter Communications include the following:

-If 11 Charter Communications decides to file a debt collection lawsuit against you, do not ignore the suit in the hopes it will just go away.
+If 11 Charter Communications can validate the debt, they may sue.
+If you've been sued for debt, do not ignore the case in the hopes it will just go away.
 Why?
 Because the lawsuit will not just magically disappear.
 In addition, the debt collectors employed by 11 Charter Communications generally expect people to simply ignore the lawsuit and throw it in the garbage.

 This accomplishes nothing, except giving the debt collectors exactly what they hoped for.
 How?
 Well, if you ignore the debt collection lawsuit, it means 11 Charter Communications will simply file a motion for a default judgment in court and likely get that motion granted (since you never responded).
 With a default judgment, 11 Charter Communications can garnish your wages, freeze your bank account, and put liens on your property.